-ARTICLE 8.
-To see if the town will direct the Selectboard to appoint a committee to continue the KUA/Plainfield study.
+That the town direct the Selectboard to appoint a committee to continue the KUA/Plainfield study.
 The charge to this committee shall be to meet with representatives of the KUA administration and maintain an ongoing review of the relationship between the academy and the town, including any agreement pursuant to RSA 72:23, and to report its findings at next March's annual town meeting.
+Ron Eberhardt seconded the motion.